Sterwen-Technology/navigation_server/doc/Server-Router.md

 | trace_dir        | string                   | /var/log                       | Directory where all the traces and logs will be stored          |
 | log_file         | string                   | None                           | Filename for all program traces, if None stderr is used instead |

-There is is also a subsection (log_module) allowing to adjust the log level per module for fine grain debugging
+There is  also a subsection (log_module) allowing to adjust the log level per module for fine grain debugging

 The per object section includes a list oh object and each object as the following syntax: